MakeAWishFoundation/SwiftyMocky/README.md

  - check method invocations with specified attributes
  - it works with real device

+<a name="current-version"></a>

+## Current version

+We consider current version as stable.
+We are moving toward using the new [Mockfile][link-guides-mockfile] but the previous configuration format would be still supported, until SwiftyMocky 4.0.
+Library works with Swift **4.1, 4.2, 5.0**  and  Sourcery 0.16.0.

+While it is technically possible to integrate SwiftyMocky on Linux targets, there is no Mock generation feature there yet.

+<a name="getting-started"></a>

 ## Getting started

 To start working with **SwiftyMocky** you need to: